The Town Council's role in the planning process is to represent the wider community and comment on planning applications as a consultee.

 For sites that have already been allocated in Central Bedfordshire Council's Local Plan, it is likely that development will proceed and in these cases it is essential to ensure that the best possible outcomes can be negotiated for the town.

-The Town Council has submitted two objections to major developments that will impact the town.
+The Town Council has submitted three objections to major developments that will impact the town.
 You can read the full reports below:

 A Guide to Commenting on a Planning Applications